myrmex-org/myrmex/docs/overview.md

 find the correct ARN to use.
 For example: `arn:aws:iam::012345678912:role/MyProjectLambdaExecution` or `arn:aws:iam::012345678912:role/DEV_MyProjectLambdaExecution`

 However, this kind of functionality must always be optional.
-Indeed, a project should be able to use permissive IAM policies to perform tasks in a developer environment to facilitate development but require a more restrictive configuration for the production environment.
+Indeed, a project can be able to use permissive IAM policies to perform tasks in a developer environment to facilitate development but should require a more restrictive configuration for the production environment.
 For the above example, in production environment, the role ARN should be directly configured instead of `MyProjectLambdaExecution` and the `@lager/iam` plugin would detect that it is not necessary to call AWS to retrieve the ARN.

-Lambda plugin
+Node Lambda plugin
 ---

 The `@lager/node-lambda` plugin allows to define and deploy AWS Lambda function.
 It manages `Node.js` modules and Lambda configurations.

 ### Node.js modules

 A Lager project using `@lager/node-lambda` is composed of a collection of `Node.js` modules containing the application's logic.
-These modules are not dependent of AWS Lambda and should be able to be used in any execution environment.
+These modules are independent of AWS Lambda and should be able to be used in any execution environment.
 It is the developer's responsibility to decide how to write, test and build them.
 Lager does not interfere with it.

 Examples of possible modules:

-*   `log` could be used to define logs levels and write logs in various places.
+*   A module named `log` could be used to define logs levels and write logs in various places.
-*   `data-access` could be used to define models and expose them.
+*   A module named `data-access` could be used to define models and expose them.
 Possibly using tools like `sequelize` or `mongoose` or `DynamoDB` etc ...
-*   `graphql` could be used to define a GraphQL schema and expose a function that resolves queries.
+*   A module named `graphql-server` could be used to define a GraphQL schema and expose a function that resolves queries.

 ### Lambda functions

 A Lambda is defined by three files:

 *   A `config.json` file that contains the configuration : timeout, memory, execution role, dependencies with Node.js module cited above ...
 *   A `lambda.js` file that contains the handler that will be invoked.
-All the code dependent to Lambda (mostly calls on the `context` parameter) should be located there.
+All the code that has dependency with to Lambda (mostly calls on the `context` parameter) should be located there.
 *   A `exec.js` file that exposes a function that be called by the handler and perform the calls to the node modules.